DBoroujerdi/env/README.md

 ENV
 ===

-Environment lookup and caching utility, primarily aimed at those apps deployed within docker containers.
+Environment lookup and caching utility, primarily aimed at apps deployed with dockers.

 ## What is it?